zeebe-io/zeebe-chaos/chaos-days/blog/2024-11-14-Camunda-Exporter-performance/index.md

 ![](it2-migration.png)

-Additionally, [some fixes and improvements](https://github.com/zeebe-io/benchmark-helm/pull/202) have been done to our realistic benchmarks that should allow us to better compare the general performance with a realistic good performing benchmark.
+Additionally, [some fixes and improvements](https://github.com/zeebe-io/benchmark-helm/pull/202) have been done to the realistic benchmarks that should allow us to better compare the general performance with a realistic good performing benchmark.

 Actually, this is what we want to explore today.

-* Does the Camunda Exporter (since last benchmark) impact performance?
+* Does the Camunda Exporter (since the last benchmark) impact performance?
 And how?
 * How can we potentially mitigate this?

-**TL;DR;** Today's, results showed that, enabling the Camunda Exporter causes a 25% processing throughput drop.
-We identified the CPU as bottleneck.
-It seems to be mitigated with either adjusting the CPU requests or removing the ES exporter.
-With these results we are equipped to make further investigations and decisions.
+**TL;DR;** Today's, results showed that enabling the Camunda Exporter causes a 25% processing throughput drop.
+We identified the CPU as a bottleneck.
+It seems to be mitigated by either adjusting the CPU requests or removing the ES exporter.
+With these results, we are equipped to make further investigations and decisions.

 <!--truncate-->

-We identified the CPU as bottleneck (which is kind of expected, as we run now more in the Zeebe system).
-It seems to be mitigated with either adjusting the CPU requests or and limits (as we can remove certain deployments, like importer/archiver) or removing the ES exporter (which is still needed/planned for 8.7 to be use with Optimize).
-Based on the results we know now the bigger impact and can iterate on this.

 ## Benchmarks